Nearly 10 days since my last blog post. Shocker! I am sure it comes as no surprise to discover I am struggling to settle into my new work situation.

 Giving in to bad habits

-For all of those people who work two or more jobs, I take my hat off to you!
+For all of the people who work two full-time jobs, I take my hat off to you!

 Hey Thea